 Every new product is the result of a problem or a challenge that is faced by individuals.
 Idea generation is the first stage where organizations brainstorm ideas to solve a challenge or improve human life.
 Challenges may come from within the team or externally from market demands.
 The resulting product can be developed to improve organizational efficiency or to meet customers’ needs.

-During this stage, companies conduct research, analyze market trends, identify customer needs and problems, and propose solutions that solve those problems.
+During this stage, companies can collaborate with software product discovery services company conduct research, analyze market trends, identify customer needs and problems, and propose solutions that solve those problems.
 The companies ensure the product’s strengths, weaknesses, opportunities, and threats through SWOT analysis.
 It is significant to identify the key areas where the idea is lacking and to uncover areas with the greatest potential.

 Research plays a decisive role in determining whether the idea is both feasible and disruptive.
 This includes conducting market research, competitor analysis, and gathering customer feedback to validate and refine the concept.